 Dear students, dear friends and colleagues,

 We know that a stay abroad during your studies is a "once-in-a-lifetime-opportunity" for you.
-Because of the curriculum it is often not possible to postpone it to the next semester.
-We believe that a foreign experience with "corona restrictions" is better than no experience abroad.
+Even though the Corona pandemic is still ongoing, we strongly believe that a foreign experience with "corona restrictions" is better than no experience abroad.

 However, due to the unpredictable development of the corona situation we have to be prepared for different scenarios.
-Concerning the upcoming summer semester, we hope again that it will certainly not be a pure attendance semester, as it was before Corona.
-The most likely scenario is a hybrid semester, i.e. a mixture of attendance and online courses.
+At the moment the most likely scenario is a hybrid semester, i.e. a mixture of attendance and online courses.
 This may mean that

 We recommend that you make financial commitments, such as booking flights, at the latest possible date.
 Please also choose flights that can be cancelled, if necessary.
-Please note that rooms in the student residence can only be rented for the entire semester, from March 2021 to August 2021.
+Please note that rooms in the student residence can only be rented for the entire semester, from 1st of March 2023 to 30th of July 2023.

 The City of Mainz informs on:

 In any case, we will be very happy if you decide to study abroad at our University and will do everything in our power to support you.
 We want to keep our relationship creative and alive, and our friendship to endure.
 Looking forward to welcoming you in Mainz!

 We are happy that you have decided to study at our School of Engineering as an exchange student.
 You are about to start your studies in a new country, and there is no doubt that you will have many questions regarding the preparations for your stay and your application.
 If you have questions that are not answered here, please do not hesitate to contact us.